Development & Aid

 Flickr | UN Women

-Discover excellent under and post-graduate courses, as well as short courses and online learning options.
-Search through our recommended job sites for inspiration and find careers advice portals, as well as volunteering opportunities all in the field of development.
+Discover excellent undergraduate and postgraduate courses, short courses, and online learning options.
+Search through our recommended job sites for inspiration and find career advice portals, as well as volunteering opportunities, all in the development field.

 Issues which hinder developing nations are often tied to cultural, religious, or social norms.
 When faced with centuries of tradition, education becomes key.
 It can take multiple generations for new traditions which promote greater equality and prosperity to be accepted.

-Other barriers include high level corruption, violence, foreign interference, and instability.
-Peace, good governance, democracy, and the upholding of human rights form the foundations for improved quality of life.
+Other barriers include high-level corruption, violence, foreign interference, and instability.
+Peace, good governance, democracy, and upholding human rights form the foundations for improved quality of life.

-We must uplift all sectors of society, embrace empowerment, remove barriers to positive change, and foster a culture of kindness.
+We must embrace empowerment, support those most in need, remove barriers to positive change, and foster a culture of kindness.
 As the Dalai Lama said,

 "Love and compassion are necessities, not luxuries.
 Without them, humanity cannot survive."

-For our German speakers, be sure to check out our sister site Bessere Welt Info where you will find over 1,500 resources in our category Eine Welt.
+German speakers should visit our partner site, Bessere Welt Info, where you will find over 2,000 resources in our category Eine Welt.

 For further reading on Development & Aid see below ⬇️